North Beach, Maryland

 North Beach is a town in Calvert County, Maryland, United States.
-The population was 1,978 at the 2010 U.S. Census.
+The population was 1,978 at the 2010 U.S. census.

-In addition to a boardwalk, North Beach has multiple parks including Wetlands Overlook Park, Sunrise Garden, Callis Park, and the Walton Beach Nature Preserve.
-It is also the home of the Boys & Girls Club of Southern Maryland and is slated to be the new home of the Twin Beachs Public Library.
+In addition to a boardwalk, North Beach has multiple parks, including Wetlands Overlook Park, Sunrise Garden, Callis Park, and the Walton Beach Nature Preserve.
+It is also the home of the Boys & Girls Club of Southern Maryland and the Twin Beaches Public Library, which opened in April 2024.

 History

 The Town of North Beach was originally platted in 1900 and then re-platted in 1908.
 It was formally incorporated in 1910.
 It was established as strictly a residential town with ads running in local newspapers proclaiming North Beach as “Washington’s most popular salt water resort.”

-Early visitors arrived to the Town via steamboat, railroad, oxen carts, trolley car and automobiles.
-For more than one hundred years residents and visitors alike have enjoyed the Town's numerous amenities which included: swimming, crabbing, boating, gambling, fine local restaurants, pier, boardwalk, top named bands, carnivals, parades, hunting, trapping, fun, beauty contests, motor cycles, numerous festivals, search for sharks teeth, fossils, farmer's market and summer breezes.
+Early visitors arrived to the town via steamboat, railroad, oxen carts, trolley cars and automobiles.
+For more than one hundred years, residents and visitors alike have enjoyed the town's numerous amenities including swimming, crabbing, boating, searching for sharks' teeth and fossils, gambling, fine local restaurants, pier, boardwalk, top-named bands, carnivals, parades, hunting, trapping, beauty contests, motor cycles, numerous festivals, and a farmer's market.